Mimo1103/MessengerApp/README.md

+# Overview
-This java project is a messaging app which lets users communicate via a locally hosted REST API.
+A messaging application built inside Java that allows users to communicate via a locally hosted REST API.

-The app includes both the software for the server aswell for the clients.
+# How to run
+1. Launch the Server
+2. Start the client
+3. If client connected to Server start messaging

+# Features
+> Server-Client communication incl.
+Database
+> Sending and receiving messages
+> JSON based data exchange

+# Technologies
+> Java
+> Spring Boot
+> Java FX
+> Jackson

+# Architecture
+The application consists of a locally hosted Server to which the Client connects to:
+> The Server is built eith Spring Boot and handles all incoming messages via a REST API.
-The server was made with Spring Boot and jackson, while the client uses JavaFX for a clean user interface.
+> The client uses JavaFX to provide a graphical user interface which allows the player to write messages and send them.